tomusborne/generateblocks/readme.txt

 * New: Add support for alignwide/alignfull in Container block
 * New: Display color palette by default in Color component
 * New: Add option to choose default view in Color component
+* New: Add aria-label option for Buttons into advanced panel
 * Tweak: Deprecate background image overlay option
 * Tweak: Move hexToRGBA to utils
 * Tweak: Fix repeated common CSS